X3CyO/ApplyAI_2023/Readme.md

-# Driver Drowsiness Detection
+# Gauging Fatigue & Sleepiness using Computer Vision

-A computer vision project that aims to reduce car accidents by detecting if the driver is a wake or not then it takes a specific action. for our case, we used a recommendation system to play energetic music to help the driver stay awake and focused.
+Aiming to improve the quality of studying time for students: Optimizing focus to improve learning efficacy and memory retention.

 **This repo hosts the command line interface and the deployment**